 Bardeen, an American physicist, along with Jacob Bekenstein, Brandon Carter, and Stephen Hawking, worked on the formulation of black hole thermodynamics.

 Year of Main Discovery: 1974

-Description: Hawking, the British theoretical physicist, and cosmologist, showed that black holes are not actually entirely 'black'.
-He postulated that small amounts of thermal radiation, called Hawking radiation, is emitted by black holes.
+Hawking, the British theoretical physicist, and cosmologist showed that black holes are not actually entirely "black".
+He postulated that small amounts of thermal radiation, called Hawking radiation, are emitted by black holes.

-Congratulations you've made it to the end of the article.
+Can we congratulate you on actually making it to the end of this mammoth overview of black holes!
 By now, we hope you have gathered a good understanding of what black holes are, how they form, and how they can die over time.